RTEMS/rtems-docs/porting/priority_bitmap.rst

 - a series of 16 bit test instructions

-- a "binary search using if’s"
+- a "binary search using if's"

 - the following algorithm based upon a 16 entry lookup table.
 In this pseudo-code, bit_set_table[16] has values which indicate the first bit set: